ncghost1/Redis-ReplicaLock/README.md

 The following is an abstract example of a client successfully acquiring replicalock:
 ![](https://s2.loli.net/2022/06/15/oXQ87ZdbcaNAjxV.png)
+Because redis currently does not support the use of the "WAIT" command in lua scripts,we can only send the "WAIT" command to the redis master node after setting the lock successfully.

 An obvious problem about ReplicaLock: lock acquisition may fail due to network delay between master and replica, or the replicas is blocked due to slow query and cannot be synchronized.<br>